LiorSinai/TransformersLite.jl/README.md

 # TransformersLite

 A basic transformer package.
-This is meant to be for learning.
+This repository is meant for learning and is paired with this [blog post](https://liorsinai.github.io/coding/2022/05/18/transformers.html).
 For a much more comprehensive package with CUDA support, APIs for HuggingFace, optimizations and more, please see Transformers.jl at [github.com/chengchingwen/Transformers.jl](https://github.com/chengchingwen/Transformers.jl).

 This package is designed to work with `Flux`.
 It provides a multi-head attention layer as described in the paper [Attention is all you need](https://arxiv.org/abs/1706.03762).
 It also provides a simple index tokenizer, a wrapper for an embedding layer, a wrapper for a mean layer, a position encoding layer